 If you’re considering buying a diesel Audi definitely check out this post “Are VW reliable?”.

-The 2009 to 2016 Audi A4 Tdi’s are effected, Audi stopped offering A4 Tdi’s after this date.
+The 2009 to 2016 Audi A4 Tdi’s are affected, Audi stopped offering A4 Tdi’s after this date.
 For the latest info on the subject check Audiusa.com.

 Faulty Audi Gas powered engines

-Some of their gas powered engines are prone to a couple major faults, and consequently should be checked before purchase or eliminated from the list of possible purchase candidates.
+Some of their gas-powered engines are prone to a couple of major faults, and consequently should be checked before the purchase or eliminated from the list of possible purchase candidates.